FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 }
 ```

-You can pause the cluster by `fn dev stop`, and resume it by `fn dev start` at any time; you can also scale up the cluster by `fn dev add-node`, and scale it down by `fn dev del-node`.
+You can pause the cluster by `fn dev stop`, and resume it by `fn dev start` at any time; you can also scale up the cluster by `fn dev push-node`, and scale it down by `fn dev pop-node`.

 At last, if you don't need this cluster anymore, you can permanently destroy it with the `fn dev destroy` subcommand.